This is an Advertisement | Call (502) 562-0250 for a FREE Half-Hour Consultation

 Living Will and Advanced Directive or Last Will and Testament

-Living Will and Advanced Directive are legal documents that provide instructions as to your end of life medical care in the event you become seriously ill or incapacitated and you are unable to communicate your preferences yourself.
+A Living Will and Advanced Directive are legal documents that provide instructions as to your end of life medical care in the event you become seriously ill or incapacitated and you are unable to communicate your preferences yourself.
 For example, a living will can set forth your desires when it comes to receiving life-sustaining medical care or breathing tubes.

-Last Will and Testament is a legal document that typically provides instructions on what should happen to your assets in the event of your death.
+A Last Will and Testament is a legal document that typically provides instructions on what should happen to your assets in the event of your death.
 A Last Will primarily comes to be used when it is necessary for the Court to be involved in a person’s estate.

 With or without a Last Will, the Court has a deliberate process which must be followed.
 This includes notification to a decedent’s heirs, creditors, and possibly, other family members.
 Additionally, distributions must be made in a particular order regardless of the contents or instructions of a Last Will.